wishabi/jqr-helpers/Readme.md

 `:none`.
 By default it is `:large`, indicating a throbber that goes in front of the screen. `:small` would be a small inline throbber next to the button or link that called the dialog, and `:none` shows no throbber at all.

+A separate method `dialog_title` allows you to set the dialog title in a remote dialog from _within_ the remote content.
+This allows you to reuse the remote content and call it from multiple pages while still showing the same title.

 A note about dialog ID - you can always pass in the special value `:next` for this.
 This will use whatever element is just after the clicked element